TiisetsoM228/Udacity-Project-2-Tiisetso-Masalesa/README.md

    - Exports the final model as a pickle file.

 3. **Flask Web App (run.py)**
-   - Serves an interface for entering messages to classify.
+   - Serves as an interface for entering messages to classify.
    - Displays classification results for each category.
    - Visualizes dataset distributions.